Ofir-Shavit/streaming-engine/README.md

 Streaming Engine Framework for [Node-JS](http://nodejs.org).

-Stream integers throw custom pipeline composed as your wish!
+Stream integers through custom pipeline composed as your wish!

 The stream takes in integers from the console and pass them throw the pipeline.
 The pipeline is a chain of building blocks, passing information from one to another.